ziglang/www.ziglang.org/content/learn/why_zig_rust_d_cpp.en.md

 ## A Package Manager and Build System for Existing Projects

-Zig is a programming language, but it also ships with a build system and package manager that are intended to be useful even in the context of a traditional C/C++ project.
+Zig is a programming language, but it also will ship with a build system and package manager that are intended to be useful even in the context of a traditional C/C++ project.

 Not only can you write Zig code instead of C or C++ code, but you can use Zig as a replacement for autotools, cmake, make, scons, ninja, etc. And on top of this, it (will) provide a package manager for native dependencies.
 This build system is intended to be appropriate even if the entirety of a project's codebase is in C or C++.